fudan-zvg/SETR/README.md

 ### Pre-trained model

-When you run the training command, the pre-trained model will be automatically downloaded and placed in a suitable location.
+The pre-trained model will be automatically downloaded and placed in a suitable location when you run the training command.
 If you are unable to download due to network reasons, you can download the pre-trained model from [here](https://github.com/rwightman/pytorch-image-models/releases/download/v0.1-vitjx/jx_vit_large_p16_384-b3be5167.pth) (ViT) and [here](https://dl.fbaipublicfiles.com/deit/deit_base_distilled_patch16_384-d0272ac0.pth) (DeiT).

 ### Train